-- A. PHYSICIANS are expected to: - 1.
-Participate in peer review activities as defined by and maintained by their department. - 2.
-Be present when requested to attend a committee or department meeting to discuss a case in which they were involved. - 3.
+A. PHYSICIANS are expected to:

+- 1. Participate in peer review activities. - Be present when requested to attend a committee or department meeting to discuss a case in which they were involved. - 3.
 Review their regular OPPE reports, and discuss any questions or concerns with their Department Chair. - 4.
-Work with the Department Chair and/or Departmental Supervisory Committee to resolve any performance issues identified through OPPE. - B. DEPARTMENT CHAIRS, in consultation with his/her department and in collaboration with the Peer Review & Quality Committee, are required to:
+Work with the Department Chair and/or Peer Review Committee to resolve any performance issues identified through OPPE. - B. DEPARTMENT CHAIRS, in consultation with his/her department and in collaboration with the Peer Review Committee, are required to:

-- 1. Develop a specific peer review plan for his/her department every two years, for approval by the Peer Review and Quality Committee. - 2.
-If determined to be necessary, establish and maintain a Supervisory Committee as described in Chapter III, "Supervisory Committees" in the Organization Manual of the Medical Staff Bylaws. - 3.
-Review OPPE reports for any members of their department who fall outside of established parameters in any category of the evaluation. - 4.
-Present a report on the fall-out data to the Departmental Supervisory Committee for determination of further action. - 5.
-In collaboration with their Departmental Supervisory Committee, meet with physicians if further action is deemed appropriate, to agree on an action plan. - 6.
-Communicate the result of these reviews and actions taken to the Peer Review Coordinator. - C. THE MEDICAL EXECUTIVE COMMITTEE will participate in the above processes by: - 1.
-Monitor and participate in peer review as set for in the Medical Staff Bylaws and this Policy. - 2.
-Determining appropriate steps in situations where an adequate action plan cannot be agreed upon by a physician, Department Chair, and Departmental Supervisory Committee. - 3.
+- 1. Develop a specific peer review plan for his/her department every two years, for approval by the Peer Review Committee. - 2.
+If determined to be necessary, establish and maintain a Peer Review Committee. - 3.
+Review OPPE reports for any members of their department who fall outside of established parameters in any category of the evaluation. - Present a report on the fall-out data to the Department Chair and/or MEC for determination of further action. - 5.
+In collaboration with their Department Chair meet with physicians if further action is deemed appropriate, to agree on an action plan. - 6.
+Communicate the result of these reviews and actions taken to the Peer Review Coordinator.

+C. THE MEDICAL EXECUTIVE COMMITTEE will participate in the above processes by:

+- 1. Monitoring and participating in peer review as set for in the Medical Staff Bylaws and this Policy. - 2.
+Determining appropriate steps in situations where an adequate action plan cannot be agreed upon by a physician, Department Chair, and Peer Review Committee. - 3.
 Providing intervention when an issue compromising patient safety is brought forward for immediate action.